Posted by Robert Half on 01 June 2017

 An accounting degree or Master of Business Administration, especially when paired with the right certifications and ongoing training, can open doors to a wide variety of jobs.
 With a solid work history, you likely have the requisite financial, technical and interpersonal skills for roles in a number of different industries and companies.
 You could even strike out on your own as a financial consultant.

-6. Finance and accounting are growing fields
+6. Finance professionals and accounting are growing fields

 As businesses expand, the need for finance professionals is growing, especially positions in accounts payable/accounts receivable, accounting, compliance, payroll, and business and budget analysis.
 The upshot: